manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Fetching_from_databases/Indexing_fetched_data.md

 # Indexing fetched data

-By default the first columns from the result set of `sql_query` is indexed as the document id.
+By default the first column from the result set of `sql_query` is indexed as the document id.

 Document ID *MUST* be the very first field, and it *MUST BE UNIQUE UNSIGNED POSITIVE (NON-ZERO, NON-NEGATIVE) INTEGER NUMBER*.